 Culture and Popular Parties

-There are two emblematic celebrations in Seville of international prestige that are celebrated during the spring.
+There are two emblematic celebrations in Seville of international prestige that is celebrated during the spring.
 These are the Semana Santa and the Feria de Abril.
 The celebration of the different events that take place during Holy Week become one of the most important cultural, religious and artistic events that take place in the region.
 The Feria de Abril is a popular party that takes place in Seville in the spring, almost always in the month of April.
 It is considered as a Festival of Tourist Interest of National scope, and since 1965, also International.
 Another very popular festivity with the Sevillian citizens is the pilgrimage of El Rocio.

 For many, the climate of Seville is a concern since we have all heard about its hot summers.
 Don’t panic, it has a mild temperature the rest of the year!
 The climate in Seville is Mediterranean, with variable rainfall.
 Winters are mild and often rainy, they concentrate more than half of the annual rainfall.
 January is the coldest month with an average temperature of 11.0 ° C; and July is the warmest month, with an average temperature of 28.2 ° C. They exceed 40 ° C several times a year.
-The climate offers perfect opportunities for cultivation, since the everlasting sun and the casual rainfall make a perfect combination for creating an orchard.
-How great is it be to collect your own figs, tomatoes and lemons from your own garden?
+The climate offers perfect opportunities for cultivation since the everlasting sun and the casual rainfall makes a perfect combination for creating an orchard.
+How great is it be to collect your own figs, tomatoes and oranges from your own garden?

 Especially for the summer season, living in the mountains is a blessing since in the higher altitudes temperatures drop a little more; the climate is slightly different in the mountains.
-It is on those cooler summer nights where the night sky is the prettiest, when the best memories are made.
+It is on those cooler summer nights where the night sky is the prettiest when the best memories are made.

 The Sevillian gastronomy is very conditioned by the prevailing climate in the city.
 Therefore there is a typical gastronomy for the winter and another very different adapted to the hot and high temperatures of the summer.